How to Fix Broken, Splits, Bad Joints and Refurbish a Wooden Bed Frame

 • Electric sander.

-Of course, not every item on the list above is mandatory, as it really depends how meticulous you want to be with this whole refurbishing process.
-If you want to take things all the way, you can even purchase wood paint, paint brushes or whatever is needed to make your bed frame look brand new.
+If you want to go all out, you can purchase wood paint, paint brushes, or whatever is needed to make your bed frame look brand new.

-Step #3: Once you’ve disinfected and cleaned the wood, use wood putty or filler to take care of any cracks or dents in the frame.
-If there are any wooden parts that have been severely damaged, you may need to replace them altogether.
+Step 3: Once you’ve disinfected and cleaned the wood, use wood putty or filler to remove any cracks or dents in the frame.

-Step #4: You will also need to check all the joints and see if they are still fixed in place.
-To reinforce them, you can either add glue or add or replace from of the old screws and flimsy metal brackets.
-Make sure that you leave the repaired sections overnight to dry off the glue.
+Step 4: You must also check all the joints and see if they are still fixed.
+To reinforce them, you can either add glue or add or replace the old screws and flimsy metal brackets.

-Step #5: When these repairs have been made, it’s time to even out the surfaces.
-This can be done by using sandpaper, which is also useful if you plan to re-stain the wood.
-An electric sander, however, is much easier option, as it requires less brute force to achieve the best results.
+Step 5: When these repairs have been made, it’s time to even out the surfaces.
+This can be done using sandpaper, which is useful if you plan to re-stain the wood.

-Step #8: Once all repairs have been made and all pieces have been painted, it’s time to reassemble the bed frame.
-If there are any rusted screws or metal brackets or whatever other piece of hardware, don’t try to reuse it, but just replace it instead.
+If there are any rusted screws or metal brackets or whatever other piece of hardware, don’t try to reuse it, but replace it instead.

 Conclusion

-The best part of this whole tutorial is that pretty much any adult can fix a bed frame.
 If you don’t have the required tools around the house (like a drill or a rubber mallet), maybe you can borrow them from a friend or a neighbor if you don’t want to spend money on a new item for yourself.
-The important thing to keep in mind is to work with patience and never try to fix things on the run: you might end up breaking them further.